paweljw/paweljw.github.io/hugo/content/post/rails-api-vue-frontend.md

 I believe that you learn best when your objective is teaching it to somebody else.
 Therefore, over the next couple of weeks I'll be making and refining a simple bookstore app<sup><a href="#ft1" name="fr1">1</a></sup>, using Rails 5.1 for the API backend, and [vue.js](https://vuejs.org/) with [vue-router](https://github.com/vuejs/vue-router) and [vue-resource](https://github.com/pagekit/vue-resource) on the front end.

 The goal is that you should be able to follow along!
+I'll try to keep it simple, however  good command of your console, a fair grasp on how a "regular" Rails app is put together and understanding of ES6's classes and imports should make for smooth sailing.

 We'll only discuss our architecture choices briefly in this article, and then get cracking in the next parts.